centreon/centreon-documentation/cloud/security/security.md

 ## Infrastructure security

 The Centreon Cloud services are all hosted by Amazon Web Services (AWS).
-Centreon Cloud relies on the physical security as well as the quality of AWS infrastructures and networks to offer their customers a level of security ranked among the strictest in the world.
+Centreon Cloud relies on the physical security as well as the quality of AWS infrastructures and networks to offer customers a level of security ranked among the strictest in the world.

 ### Hosting security

 AWS's hosting services meet the compliance requirements of the standards and programs most recognized in the world.
 (See the [AWS Compliance program](https://aws.amazon.com/compliance/programs/).)

 In addition, Centreon Cloud has passed the [Foundational Technical Review](https://aws.amazon.com/partners/foundational-technical-review/) (FTR) and [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) (WAR) reviews.
-These reviews have allowed Centreon to integrate the AWS Partner Network, and guarantee our clients will enjoy a service that is in compliance with the best practices as to architecture tools, account management, logging, disaster recovery planning and business continuity planning, and continuous improvement.
+These reviews have allowed Centreon to integrate the AWS Partner Network, and guarantee our customers will enjoy a service that is in compliance with the best practices as to architecture, account management, logging, disaster recovery and business continuity, and continuous improvement.

 The Centreon Cloud services are all hosted and run from the European Union: